HauntedBees/Godot-Project-File-Search-Addon/README.md

 # Project File Search
 A basic file search for Godot 4.3+ similar to the ones seen in Visual Studio and Visual Studio Code.
+I realized like ten minutes after making this that you can just press `Ctrl+P` to do something very similar to what this add-on does, but faster, so this add-on is probably only useful if you really only want to search for specific file types.

 ## Installation
 Download from the Godot Asset Library or from GitHub, and ensure the `addons/project_file_search` folder is added to your `addons` folder.
 Then in Godot go to `Project > Project Settings > Plugins` and enable `Project File Search`.